MerwaSlimeUwU/MerwaSlimeUwU/README.md

 - 👋 Hi, I’m @MerwaSlimeUwU
 - 👀 I’m interested in Game development and all things programming related
 - 🌱 I’m currently learning  js,php,py,ruby,c# and gml
-- 💞️ I’m looking to collaborate on any games i make or
+- 💞️ I’m looking to collaborate on any game project i can
 - 📫 How to reach me reach me through my email address so i can link you to me on discord "franciscadivine99@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Did you know square enix was call square soft before final fantasy XI